AwkwardTurtle42/AwkwardTurtle42.github.io/Running/GMGuidance.md

 ## Out of Combat Damage

-Damage out of combat causes Critical Damage directly.
+Damage out of combat causes a Wound directly.
 That is, failing a Save to avoid a swinging axe trap instantly drops STR by one step.

-Environmental damage like lava, fire, acid pits, etc. likely deals Critical Damage each Round it's present.
+Environmental damage like lava, fire, acid pits, etc. likely deals a Wound each Round it's present.
 Characters should usually have an opportunity or Save prior to avoid it entirely.

 For minor injuries out of combat, *deprive* the character or *impair* one Attribute until it's treated.

-This is all to avoid double dipping: don't roll a Save to avoid harm, then roll a damage die, then have them roll *another* Save to avoid Critical damage.
-Once a Save to avoid harm fails, inflict the harm immediately as Critical Damage.
+This is all to avoid double dipping: don't roll a Save to avoid harm, then roll a damage die, then have them roll *another* Save to avoid a Wound.
+Once a Save to avoid harm fails, inflict the harm immediately.

 ## Reaction Rolls